shczhen/docs/sql-statements/sql-statement-explain.md

 ---
-title: 説明| TiDBSQLステートメントリファレンス
+title: EXPLAIN | TiDB SQL Statement Reference
-summary: TiDBデータベースでのEXPLAINの使用法の概要。
+summary: An overview of the usage of EXPLAIN for the TiDB database.
 ---

 # <code>EXPLAIN</code> {#code-explain-code}